Diffractor is designed to manage a collection of photos and videos on your PC.

 The Diffractor project does not collect personal information about users.
 Diffractor does contact a server daily to check for updates, this can be disabled in options.
 After purchasing Diffractor, a hash of the purchase email address is recorded online to enable validation.

-I have purchased diffractor; how do I enable more index folders?
+I have purchased diffractor; how do I enable more collection folders?

 To enable purchased features: click Buy in the menu.
 On the buy screen, enter your email address and click verify.
 More detailed instructions.